ESTABLISHING OUR GOAL

 If our goal is not primarily to go to Heaven but to make progress in becoming heavenly, where does our help come from?
 The Holy Spirit has given many gifts and ministries for the purpose of building us up into the fullness of the standard that is Christ.
 Of special importance are apostles and teachers who guide us in spiritual growth.

-The new covenant is the writing of the eternal moral law in our mind and heart.
+The new covenant is the writing of the eternal moral law in our minds and hearts.
 This means we are flesh being made the eternal Word.
 It is Christ who is being formed in us as the various ministries interpret to us the experiences we are having.

 There always will be converts if the churches give themselves to the work of building up the members of the Body of Christ.
 The Holy Spirit will see to that.
 By emphasizing evangelism rather than the building up the members of the Body to the fullness of the stature of Christ, we are frustrating God’s plan of installing the Kingdom of God on the earth.